Roy-Wanyoike/TechnicalWritingProgram/Readme.md

 # Paying Technical Writing Program

-When you code, you understand; sometimes its good to share with others outside here to let them understand better.
-While others do it as a side hustle others do it as a side hustle.
-This also builds a chance to grow ones skills whilst making income from it.
+When you code, you understand it better.
+Sometimes its good to share with others outside here to let them understand some concept, that's where technical writing comes in now.
+While others do it as a side hustle others do it as a side hustle to sustain their living.
+Technical Writing gives one a chance to grow ones skills whilst making income from it.
 I have made an effort to generate a list of sites paying technical writing for you.
 For non-technical sites, have a look at [](www.youngsharktechnologies.com/technical-writing-programme).

 ## Sites or Companies paying technical writers
  - [Abstract API](https://www.abstractapi.com/write-for-us) - $100 per article.